reflectoring/reflectoring.github.io/content/blog/2022/2022-08-30-handling-timezones-in-spring.md

 url: spring-timezones
 ---

-With most modern day applications deployed on the cloud, it is quite common for different layers of the application to run on different timezones.
+It is common to encounter applications that run on different timezones.
+Handling date and time operations across multiple layers of an application can be tricky.
 In this article, we will try to understand the options available in Java and map it in the context of a Spring application to effectively handle timezones.

 ## Understanding GMT, UTC and DST
 - **Greenwich Mean Time (GMT)** is a timezone used in some parts of the world, mainly Europe and Africa.
 GMT was replaced as the international standard time in 1972 by UTC.
 - **Universal Coordinated Time (UTC)** is not a timezone.
 It is a universally preferred standard that can be used to display timezones.
-- **Daylight Savings Time (DST)** is the practice of setting clocks forward by one hour in the summer months and back again in the fall, to make better use of natural daylight.
-Neither GMT or UTC get affected by DST.
+- **Daylight Savings Time (DST)** is the practice of setting clocks forward by one hour in the summer months and back again in the fall, to make better use of natural daylight. **Neither GMT or UTC get affected by DST**.
 To account for DST changes, countries or states usually switch to another timezone.
 For instance in Australian summer, the states that observe DST will move from
 Australian Eastern Standard Time (AEST) to Australian Eastern Daylight Time (AEDT).

 Operations around dates, time and timezones can be confusing and prone to errors.
 To understand some problems around dates refer to this [article.](https://yourcalendricalfallacyis.com/)
-In the further sections, we will take a look at the various options available to handle timezones when developing an application.
+We will deep-dive into various aspects of handling timezones in the further sections.

 ## Drawbacks of legacy time-based java.util classes